 With IFRS-related questions featuring regularly in the P2 exam, this article provides a case study guide on how to approach such questions.

 IASB's Conceptual Framework for Financial Reporting

 This article takes a look at how the framework points the way for the development of new accounting standards.

 How to account for property

-While this article was written specifically for students in Hong Kong, it is also relevant to all Paper F7 and Paper P2 students and those studying for the DipIFR.
+While this article was written specifically for students in Hong Kong, it is also relevant to all F7 and P2 students and those studying for the DipIFR.

 The industry question

-Techniques to answer industry questions in the corporate reporting paper.
+Techniques to answer industry questions in the corporate reporting exam.